georgiapoppy/Library-Manager/README.md

 # Library-Manager
-C++ program to manage books & users in a Library Manager Software, implemented using Classes + Functions :)
+C++ program to manage books & users in a Library Manager Software :)

+Implemented using Classes, Functions, Unordered Maps, a Struct and an unordered Set :)

 Download + Set up the repository and type 'g++ main.cpp' to start.